 - Fever and chills

 These symptoms depend upon what you’re trying to quit, but no matter which substance you’re battling, you can expect a host of mental symptoms as your body withdraws, namely uncontrollable cravings.
-These cravings are your brain’s way of making you miserable enough so that you pick up again, and they’re often strong enough to lead you to do just that, unless you have help.
+These cravings are your brain’s way of making you miserable enough so that you pick up again, and they’re often strong enough to lead you to do just that unless you have help.

 At worst, withdrawing from certain substances can be downright dangerous.
 For example, suddenly withdrawing from alcohol or benzodiazepines can cause life-threatening seizures and hallucinations.
-When it comes to opioid withdrawal, our concern here is that, if you cave to your cravings, you may take far more than is necessary, leading to overdose.
+When it comes to opioid withdrawal, our concern here is that if you cave to your cravings, you may take far more than is necessary, leading to an overdose.